DenverArtMuseum/biophilia-pub/content/big-nature-big-art.md

 In attempting to define this somewhat ineffable emotion, Keltner and fellow psychologist Jonathan Haidt wrote a groundbreaking paper on the topic in 2003.
 Titled “Approaching Awe, a Moral, Spiritual, and Aesthetic Emotion,” it surveys the writings of mystics, poets, and philosophers, including Edmund Burke, who in 1757 described the sublime, in Keltner and Haidt’s words, “as the feeling of expanded thought and greatness of mind that is produced by literature, poetry, painting and viewing landscapes.” [^4]

 The paper goes on to explain that people often feel awe in the presence of vast natural features such as sweeping views, mountains, storms, and oceans.
 But the authors noted that “vastness” can refer to conceptual vastness as well, such as quantum physics or evolution or any idea that blows your mind.
-People can also feel awe in response to objects with infinite, or just alluring, repetition, such as fractal patterns found in forests, along coastlines, and in clouds formations.
+People can also feel awe in response to objects with infinite, or just alluring, repetition, such as fractal patterns found in forests, along coastlines, and in cloud formations.
 Fractal patterns, according to mathematician Benoit Mandelbrot, are patterns that repeat at different scales and express some principals of unity, symmetry, and self-similarity.[^5] It’s no wonder that nature facilitates states of awe.

 But vastness is not the only ingredient.
 Awe requires something of a double take.
 While encountering awe, we are jolted—even momentarily—out of the ordinary.
 We may be a little surprised, a little confused, certainly fully absorbed.
 Keltner and Haidt conclude that a classic awe experience must encompass two main components: a sense of vastness and a little bit of mystery to the point that we seek to adjust our mental maps.